 Ta-da!!!
 Short sleeves and a cute little raw raggedy edge.

+Now here are the directions for making clean seams--no raw edges.
 Turn your shirt inside out.
 Then put your ribbing down inside the sleeves with the raw edges lined up.
 Then line up the seam of the ribbing with the seam of the sweater (under the armpit).
 This will keep the sleeves looking---un-homemade:) Then stretch your ribbing and pin it to the other side--across from the seam.
 Then stretch ribbing again and pin both of the ends (in between the two pins you already placed).
 Now you should have 4 pins---one on each end.
 This just makes sure that the ribbing is even all the way around.
 Now pin like crazy--while stretching the ribbing.

 You will have something like this.
 It looks like you will have a mess, but when you stretch the arm over your sewing machine it pulls the ribbing tight and it all works out--promise:)